 That is why I chose to make the “Problem” box explicit and not a derivative of something else like Value Proposition.

 Once you understand the problem, you are then in the best position to define a possible solution.
 That said, I purposefully wanted to constrain entrepreneurs (through the use of a small box on the canvas) because the solution is what we are most passionate about.
-Left unchecked, we often fall in love with our first solution and end up cornering ourselves into legacy.
-Keeping the solution box small also aligns well with the concept of a “Minimum Viable Product” (MVP).
+Left unchecked, we often fall in love with our first solution and corner ourselves into legacy.
+Keeping the solution box small also aligns well with a “Minimum Viable Product” (MVP) concept.

 “A startup can only focus on one metric.
 So you have to decide what that is and ignore everything else.”